Physical Abuse and Sexual Abuse Compensation

 There are many potential legal pathways open to survivors of abuse.
 These options include:

 - Out of Court Settlements

 - Redress Applications

-- Victims of Crime Applications; or
+- Victims of Crime Applications; and

 - Sentencing Act Applications.

 We have a specialised Abuse Law team that is trained to engage with survivors of abuse in a trauma-informed way while still providing practical legal advice.

 At RCT Law our specialised Abuse Law team can advise you about the suitability of issuing court proceedings in your situation and of your chances of success.

 In order to bring a common law (civil) claim, proceedings must be issued in court, although there are other options that don't involve litigation.

 Common law claims can be issued in court against institutions, individuals or both.
 Common law (civil) claims can include compensation for pain and suffering, medical expenses, economic loss and loss of earning capacity.